callstack/ai-cli/README.md

 You can invoke `ai` either in single-answer mode:

 ```
-$ ai Tell me a joke
+$ ai "Tell me a joke"
 me:  Tell me a joke
 ai:  Why don't scientists trust atoms?
 Because they make up everything!
 ```